Bad Cholesterol and How to Combat

 How exercise reduce bad cholesterol : It is crucial to maintain and reduce LDL levels through regular physical activity.
 In addition to lowering LDL exercise increases HDL, the “good” cholesterol.

 As a result of exercise, LDL particles become larger and denser, reducing their likelihood of contributing to plaque buildup in the arteries.
-By reducing the size and density of LDL particles, cardiovascular disease risks can be reduced.

 A strength training exercise, such as weightlifting or resistance training, can also help manage it.
 By increasing muscle mass, you can boost your metabolism and reduce LDL cholesterol levels

 Your exercise routine’s duration and intensity can have an impact on your cholesterol levels as well.
-It is recommended by the American Heart Association that you exercise at least 150 minutes per week at a moderate intensity or 75 minutes at a vigorous intensity.

 Medications and treatments for high levels of bad cholesterol